Task 1

 Interviewer: Hello everybody!
 It’s Teenagers Round the World Channel.
 Our guest today is a teenager from Russia and we are going to discuss household chores.
 We’d like to know our guest’s point of view on this issue.
 Please answer five questions.
 So, let’s get started.

-Interviewer: Do you think children should do housework?
+Interviewer: Do you think children should be paid for doing chores?
+Why or why not?

 Interviewer: Thank you very much for your interview.